Ahore

+Ahore was a Thikana of 10 villages of Rathore sub clan Champawat Rajputs.
+Thakur Jagannath Singh, the first Thakur of Ahore, was granted the Ahor estate in 1706 by Maharaja Ajit Singh of Marwar following the Battle of Dunada.

 Geography

-It is located 18 km east of Jalore on NH 325 between Jalore and Sanderao.
+It is located 18 KM east of Jalore on NH 325 between Jalore and Sanderao.
 It is the headquarters of the tehsil of the same name.

 This town can be found at the intersection that connects Jalore, the District Headquarters, and Jodhpur, a major city.